Use 3D eye material with your own eye drawings to help with drawing.

 Even the 3D eye uses a primitive to paste the texture.

-However, since the origin of the sphere primitive is not at the center of the sphere as is, it will not rotate well when combined with the 3D head, and you may not be able to move the gaze.
+However, since the origin of the sphere primitive is not in the center of the sphere as is, it will not rotate well when combined with the 3D head, and you may not be able to move the gaze.

 If you prepare another primitive and use the parent-child relationship to adjust the origin, it will rotate nicely.